Kiselev Black holes in quantum fluctuation modified gravity

 BH solutions are important research subjects in gravitational theories, serving as a crucial testing ground for our understanding of modified gravity and general relativity (GR).
 In QFMG, there exists a coupling between matter and geometry.
 It is expected differences between solutions in QFMG and GR in the presence of the matter-geometry coupling.
 Such differences may become more prominent for high densities, in this way, it is natural to test the effects imposed by QFMG in the scale of compact objects.
 The effects of matter-geometry on the structure of BHs has been discussed in \cite{Yang:2020lxv}.
 Here we will focus on seeking Kiselev BHs in QFMG.
 Kiselev suggested a relation connecting energy density and pressure \cite{Kiselev:2002dx}: the components of the energy-momentum tensor is associated to an anisotropic fluid, and one can obtain the barotropic equation of state (EoS) by taking the isotropic average over the angles.
 Some particular choices of the parameter of EoS can be assumed in this formulation and some of these values reproduce the accelerating pattern in the cosmological context \cite{Kiselev:2002dx}.
-Recently various Kiselev BHs have been proposed and widely studied \cite{Santos:2023fgd,Ghosh:2015ovj,Xu:2016jod,Toshmatov:2015npp,Ghosh:2023nkr,Singh:2023zmy,Hamil:2024ppj,Giambo:2023zmy,Qu:2023rsv,Heydarzade:2023dof,Benali:2024clh,Sood:2024ufi,Visser:2019brz,Bezerra:2022srj,Lungu:2024iob,Chaudhary:2024yod,Gogoi:2024ypn,Hamil:2022pzr,Sheikhahmadi:2023jpb,Zahid:2023csk,Hamil:2024njs,Ghosh:2017cuq,Heydarzade:2017wxu,Sakti:2019krw}
+Recently various Kiselev BHs have been proposed and widely studied \cite{Santos:2023fgd,Ghosh:2015ovj,Xu:2016jod,Toshmatov:2015npp,Ghosh:2023nkr,Singh:2023zmy,Hamil:2024ppj,Giambo:2023zmy,Qu:2023rsv,Heydarzade:2023dof,Benali:2024clh, Sood:2024ufi,Visser:2019brz,Bezerra:2022srj,Lungu:2024iob,Chaudhary:2024yod,Gogoi:2024ypn,Hamil:2022pzr,Sheikhahmadi:2023jpb,Zahid:2023csk, Hamil:2024njs,Ghosh:2017cuq,Heydarzade:2017wxu,Sakti:2019krw,Visser:2019brz}

 Here we will try to obtain nontrivial BH solutions for the field equations in the context of QFMG where the BH is surrounded by the fluid discussed by Kiselev \cite{Kiselev:2002dx}.
 We will discuss some cases associated to the solution obtained by taking into account the appropriate values of the EoS of fluid.
-We will also investigate the energy conditions fulfilled by the fluid and the BH thermodynamics and their constraints on the parameters.
+We will also investigate the energy conditions fulfilled by the fluid, the BH thermodynamics and their constraints on the parameters.

 The paper is organized as follows.
 In the next section, we will briefly review the QFMG proposed in \cite{Yang:2015jla}.
 In Sec.
 III, we will present a new Kiselev BH solution.
 In Sec.
 IV, we will discuss the strong energy condition in a general way.
 In Sec.
 V, we will investigate the thermodynamic quantities associated to the BH solutions and constraints on the parameter characterizing the fluctuation of metric.
 Finally, we will briefly summarize and discuss our results in section VI.